 Student Health Center

-The College has made health care services available to students since 1936 and continues its commitment to delivering high-quality health care to our students through our partnership with Optum which provides health services to students on campus through the Student Health Center.
+The College has made health care services available to students since 1936 and continues its commitment to delivering high-quality health care to our students.
+While our partnership with Optum is ending on Dec.
+17, we are excited to have UCHealth as our new provider for health services to students on campus through the Student Health Center.

 The college and the health professionals with whom we partner are committed to supporting Colorado College students' health with an understanding that healthy students are best equipped to fully engage in the educational opportunities available through the Colorado College curriculum and programs.
 We are also committed to educating our students on how to become savvy and informed users of healthcare for a lifetime.